sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

     go test -bench=. -benchmem -benchtime=5s -count=5 > results.txt
     ```

-All benchmarks were run on an otherwise idle machine using a multi-run sequence to reduce noise.
-All runs were performed on an AC-powered, thermally-settled machine to prevent thermal throttling or low-power state interference.
 The command writes the five raw runs for each benchmark to `results.txt`; the article tables report arithmetic means for `ns/op`, `B/op`, and `allocs/op` computed from those raw rows.
 For stricter statistical comparison, I would increase the run count and summarize with `benchstat`.

 I left `GOMAXPROCS` at Go’s default for this machine, which was 8.